elmmahboubi/redirectpush/README.md

 4. Returns the short URL for copying and sharing

 ### Redirecting
-1. User visits `go.happydeel.com/p1`
+1. User visits your domain with a slug (e.g., `yourdomain.com/p1`)
 2. React Router captures the slug parameter
 3. App queries Supabase for the original URL
 4. Records referrer information (where the click came from)
-5. Captures geolocation data (country, city) asynchronously
+5. Captures geolocation data (country, city, IP) asynchronously
 6. Increments click count asynchronously
 7. Redirects user to the original URL

-### Referrer Analytics
+### Advanced Analytics
+- **Time-based Statistics**: Today, yesterday, last 7 days, last 30 days
 - **Automatic Tracking**: Every click is recorded with referrer information
-- **Domain Extraction**: Shows which websites are driving traffic (e.g., depop.com, facebook.com)
+- **Domain Extraction**: Shows which websites are driving traffic
 - **Device Detection**: Tracks mobile vs desktop usage
 - **Country Tracking**: Shows which countries your clicks originate from with flag emojis
 - **City Information**: Displays city names when available